miguelmedinaperez/GenericKMeans/README.md

 # GenericKMeans
-A KMeans implementation in C# that can be used for any data type.
-Implement the interfaces ICentroidsCalculator, IDissimilarityFunction, IFactory, and ISampler, and instantiate the class GenericKMeans to find your clusters.
+After implementing KMeans twice for different projects I decided to implement a generic version in C# so I could use it in any new project with minimun programming effort.
+Just implement the interfaces ICentroidsCalculator, IDissimilarityFunction, IFactory, and ISampler, and instantiate the class GenericKMeans to find your clusters.